 The landscape for ethanol was changing rapidly and becoming more valuable as a source for renewable energy.
 His timing was good.
 As the country moves towards a more sustainable economy, interest in renewable diesel has been growing as a valuable commodity.

 Eric took his idea and technology to BioGenerator, an arm of BioSTL that invests in promising companies and entrepreneurs.
-Arch Grains was launched in December 2023.
-The genesis of the idea was Eric’s, but he will be the first to credit his team, including Keri Miller and Matt Helm at BioGenerator, for bringing it to life.
-“They set me up with some of the basic blocking and tackling at the entrepreneurial process to get us to where we are.
-Maybe the initial idea was that of a lone guy at a desk, but it would have just stayed as a good idea without their help.”
+Arch Grain Technologies was launched in December 2023.
+The genesis of the idea was Eric’s, but he will be the first to credit his team, including Kari Miller and Matt Helms at BioGenerator, for bringing it to life.
+“BioGenerator set me up with some of the basic blocking and tackling at the entrepreneurial process to get us to where we are.
+It would have just stayed a good idea without their help.”

-Arch Grains has filed preliminary patents and started working on R&D at Iowa State to research the process that Eric laid out.
+Arch Grain Technologies has filed preliminary patents and started working on R&D at Iowa State to research the process that Eric laid out.
 The next stage will go to engineering and from engineering to the pre-commercial stage, by the end of this year.

 Kari and her team are tasked with doing due diligence and proof of concept.
 Can the idea be developed and eventually commercialized?
 Will this technology be used and is there a market for it?
 Does the entrepreneur have the drive to put this together?